valerio-bozzolan/MediaWikiOrphanizerBot/README.md

  --cooldown=VALUE
  	End early when reaching this number of edits --turbofresa=VALUE
- 	If the list is older than this number of seconds a turbofresa will be spawned to reset the list --turbofresa-text=VALUE
+ 	If the list is older than this number of seconds a turbofresa will be spawned to clean the list --turbofresa-text=VALUE
- 	Text that will be saved to replace an old list --seealso=VALUE
+ 	Text that will be saved to clean an old list --turbofresa-summary=VALUE
+ 	Edit summary to be used when cleaning an old list --seealso=VALUE
  	Title of your local "See also" section
  --debug